A picture is worth a thousand words. I want to share with you 6 science humor images that make me smile. – and also the points that make me smile.

 Monocot plants differ from dicot plants in five distinct structural features: seeds, leaves, stems, roots, and flowers.

 The monocot roots can not increase their diameter as they grow; instead, they grow more roots.
-The dicot roots have a long and deep primary root, with smaller secondary root growing laterally off the primary root (tap root system).
+The dicot roots have a long and deep primary root, with a smaller secondary root growing laterally off the primary root (tap root system).

-For more information about monocot vs dicot plants, please check out our posts:
+For more information about monocot vs. dicot plants, please check out our posts:

 1. Monocot vs Dicot plants